-1.15 Touch Interface
+1.16 Touch Interface

-Depending on the hardware version, the SLCD5+E contains a touch controller that interfaces to either a four wire resistive touchscreen, or an I2C PCAP touch screen.
+The SLCD5 contains a touch controller that interfaces to a four wire resistive touchscreen.
 Touch sensitive areas of the display are defined as either "hotspots" or "buttons".
-When these are pressed or released, the SLCD5+E can either notify the host directly or execute a "macro", or both.
-A macro is a predefined sequence of SLCD5+E commands.
+When either of these is pressed or released, the SLCD5 can either notify the host directly or execute a "macro", or both.
+A macro is a predefined sequence of SLCD5 commands.